 Usually, the property improvements representing the best return on investment are baseline renovations elevating the aesthetic and convenience of the asset.
 Thankfully, most baseline improvements are fairly affordable and easy to execute.
 Here are a few improvements that allow you to command higher rental rates and force faster appreciation:

-· Replace vinyl siding: While it’s not as exciting as many other types of property improvement, replacing the vinyl siding on your property can go a long way toward elevating its resale value and improving its curb appeal.
-New vinyl siding allows you to select a color that both pops and differentiates the asset from surrounding buildings in the neighborhood.
+While it’s not as exciting as many other types of property improvement, replacing the vinyl siding on your property can go a long way toward elevating its resale value and improving its curb appeal.
+New vinyl siding allows you to select a colour that both pops and differentiates the asset from surrounding buildings in the neighbourhood.
 Vinyl siding can also improve energy efficiency, reducing operating expenses.

-· Roof replacement: The roof is often the most expensive single component of a building.
-Replacing an aging roof prior to selling off the asset can allow you to fetch a significantly higher price for the property on the real estate market.
+The roof is often the most expensive single component of a building.
+Replacing an ageing roof before selling off the asset can allow you to fetch a significantly higher price for the property on the real estate market.
 Investing in a new roof also improves the asset’s curb appeal and energy efficiency.
 Replacing the roof on your property before it becomes a necessity can save you money in repairs.

-· Basement remodel: If you’re renting out a single-family home, remodeling the basement into a usable living space is a great way to add significant value for both renters and future purchasers.
+If you’re renting out a single-family home, remodelling the basement into a usable living space is a great way to add significant value for both renters and future purchasers.
 If your investment asset is a multi-family property, consider renovating the basement into a community space, like a laundry room, storage center or game lounge.
 By converting an underutilized basement space into a comfortable living area, you’re adding to your assets square footage with very little effort.

-· Window replacement: While new windows aren’t always easy to notice, they can improve a building’s environmental efficiency.
-In the winter time, insulated windows can help trap heated air indoors.
+While new windows aren’t always easy to notice, they can improve a building’s environmental efficiency.
+In the wintertime, insulated windows can help trap heated air indoors.
 In the summer, they keep the warm air outdoors, blocking harmful ultraviolet rays from entering the building.
 It’s often prudent to replace windows at the same time you opt to replace the building’s vinyl siding.

 Adding value through property makeovers